Isaac12x/awesome-ios-ui/README.md

 * [KYNavigationProgress](https://github.com/ykyouhei/KYNavigationProgress) - Simple extension of UINavigationController to display progress on the UINavigationBar. :large_orange_diamond:[e]
 * [GearRefreshControl](https://github.com/andreamazz/GearRefreshControl) - A custom animation for the UIRefreshControl :large_orange_diamond:
 * [NJKWebViewProgress](https://github.com/ninjinkun/NJKWebViewProgress) - A progress interface library for UIWebView.
 You can implement progress bar for your in-app browser using this module.
-* [MKRingProgressView](https://github.com/maxkonovalov/MKRingProgressView) - A beautiful ring/circular progress view similar to Activity app on Apple Watch, written in Swift. 🔶
+* [MKRingProgressView](https://github.com/maxkonovalov/MKRingProgressView) - A beautiful ring/circular progress view similar to Activity app on Apple Watch, written in Swift. :large_orange_diamond:
-* [Hexacon](https://github.com/gautier-gdx/Hexacon) - A new way to display content in your app like the Apple Watch SpringBoard, written in Swift. 🔶
+* [Hexacon](https://github.com/gautier-gdx/Hexacon) - A new way to display content in your app like the Apple Watch SpringBoard, written in Swift. :large_orange_diamond:
 * [StackViewController](https://github.com/seedco/StackViewController) - A controller that uses a UIStackView and view controller composition to display content in a list :large_orange_diamond:
 * [ParticlesLoadingView](https://github.com/BalestraPatrick/ParticlesLoadingView) - A customizable SpriteKit particles animation on the border of a view. :large_orange_diamond:
 * [RPCircularProgress](https://github.com/iwasrobbed/RPCircularProgress) - Circular progress UIView subclass with UIProgressView properties :large_orange_diamond: